 I remember working on a mobile app for managing shift workers with group chats built-in.
 We picked an existing chat platform to expedite the development of group chatting.
 Had we spent more time reviewing that chat platform’s functionality, we would have built a custom chat with no limits on the number of participants.

-Responsive approach
+Responsive Approach

 Even though you don’t always need to create mobile applications for your HMS, it’s a good practice to implement web interfaces with the responsive approach in mind.
 Web applications built that way scale well across desktop, tablet, and mobile devices, making your system accessible on the go.

-Step 5: Test
+Step 6: Test and Deploy

 If you’ve partnered with the right healthcare app development company, there won’t be any issues with testing.
 An experienced team performs QA analysis every step of the way during the MVP development as soon as another feature is built.